dont-copy-my-skins/READ-ME/README.md

 Default or grass skin

-Related to @FUNK1NGEND3R on Twitter in any way (mutuals with them, friends with them, talk to them, etc) /srs
+Related to @FUNK1NGEND3R on Twitter in any way (mutuals with them, friends with them, talk to them, etc) /srs (at that point just dont interact with me please.)

 ︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰︰